spliew/pearl/README.md

   - This repository contains source codes to reproduce the results in **PEARL: Data Synthesis with Private Embeddings and Adversarial Reconstruction Learning**.

 ## Structure
   - `image`: contains the code for image dataset experiment.
 To run, use `main.py`.
+To evaluate, use `eval.py`.
   - `tabular`: contains the code for tabular dataset experiment.
-To run, use `run.py`.
+To run or evaluate, use `run.py`.

 ## Dependencies
 Version numbers are based on our machine and may need not to be matched exactly.